StefanoDeAngelis/SingularityFree/README.md

 ## Usage

-These Mathematica packages are designed to work with existing IBP reduction workflows to produce singularity-free master integral bases that facilitate cleaner amplitude calculations and avoid spurious singularities in intermediate steps.
+These Mathematica packages are designed to work with existing IBP reduction workflows to produce singularity-free master integral bases that facilitate cleaner amplitude representations and avoid spurious singularities in intermediate steps.
 The packages integrate easily with [NeatIBP](https://github.com/yzhphy/NeatIBP) for streamlined IBP reduction workflows.

 ### Main Functions